GOP lawmakers to meet with leaders of black colleges

-WASHINGTON (AP) — Republicans are planning to meet with leaders of leaders of historically black colleges and universities in the nation’s capital to discuss ways to help the schools survive in challenging times.
+WASHINGTON (AP) — Republicans are planning to meet with leaders of historically black colleges and universities in the nation’s capital to discuss ways to help the schools survive in challenging times.

 The meeting, spearheaded by South Carolina Sen. Tim Scott and Rep. Mark Walker of North Carolina, will bring leaders from the nation’s 100-plus HBCUs to the Library of Congress on Feb.
 28 to meet with Republican officials and supporters and discuss ways for the colleges and universities to work with the federal government and corporations.

-President Donald Trump said during his campaign that he wanted to ensure funding for HBCUs, who have been pushing for more high-level attention from leaders in Washington, D.C.
+President Donald Trump said during his campaign that he wanted to ensure funding for HBCUs, which have been pushing for more high-level attention from leaders in Washington, D.C.

-There were more than 231,000 students at HBCUs in 2014, according to the National Center for Education Statistics.
+There were more than 231,000 students at these schools in 2014, according to the National Center for Education Statistics.
 Almost 80 percent were black.

 Most Read Stories